junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 "Cat," Dean urges him, as if trying to remind him how wounded he is, as if Cat has forgotten all the pain the moment he reaches Dean's door.
 "We need to make you better, but you'll have to let me go."

 Dean puts Cat in the bathtub (because the sink is too tall for him to reach), loosening his left hand, but his right hand can't really move because of that tail -- well, technically, he can.
 If he tugs slightly, Cat would have to let him go before some of the wounds getting torn worse and that would definitely hurt him worse, but Dean's not gonna do that to him.
-Dean doesn't even so much as dare to pat his furs between his ears, in case there are some wounds there among the crusted blood that might hurt him even more.
+Dean doesn't even so much as dare to pat his fur between his ears, in case there are some wounds there among the crusted blood that might hurt him even more.

 Dean forces his breath to calm down a little, closing his eyes then reopening them, to make sure this isn't a dream, that Cat really is in front of him.
 And the Cat before him is still there when he opens his eyes again.